hyperglance/kubernetes/EKS_Fargate/README.md

 hyperglance   <none>   *       <your_hostname>
 ```

-Login using the hostname of the ingress ALB.

-Username: admin
-Password: admin

-It is highly recommended you [change the password](https://support.hyperglance.com/knowledge/how-to-change-hyperglance-login-password) once you login.

 ## Memory management - [guide](https://support.hyperglance.com/knowledge/memory-usage)

 If you exerience any OOM (out-of-memory) errors or are scaling up the container resources, you can adjust the MAX_HEAPSIZE values: